undergroundwires/CEH-in-bullet-points/chapters/01-introduction/hacking-stages.md

 - Keeping admin/root privileges so hacker can continue using the system.
   - After breaking into a system, you attempt to elevate privileges to do more.
 - Maintain persistent access, because your connection might break, then you start again
-- Can prevent other hackers from accessing the system by installing backdoors, rootkits, or Trojans.
+- Can prevent other hackers from accessing the system by installing backdoors, rootkits, or trojans.
 - 💡 You can install tools to give you persistance access and gathers data to use compromise more such as keylogger.
 - 💡 You can use the machine as proxy so all traces are lead back to the proxy.
   - You can minimize the risks being discovered this way.